OpenDataManchester/OSTFD/docs/index.md

 Remember, these permissions apply to the standard itself (the set of rules and specifications), not to any specific data or software implementations.

-Once granted, these permissions cannot be revoked by Open 3P or Open Data Manchester CIC.
+Once granted, these permissions cannot be revoked by OSTFD or Open Data Manchester CIC.

 ## Requirements for Using the Standard As-Is

-1. **Attribution**: When you use the Open 3P standard to structure your data or build compatible systems, you must credit Open 3P and Open Data Manchester CIC as the creators of the standard.
-Provide contact information for Open 3P and/or Open Data Manchester CIC.
+1. **Attribution**: When you use the OSTFD standard to structure your data or build compatible systems, you must credit OSTFD and Open Data Manchester CIC as the creators of the standard.
+Provide contact information for OSTFD and/or Open Data Manchester CIC.
 2.	**Integrity**: When referring to or implementing the standard in its original form, you must not modify its specifications.
-This ensures consistency across all implementations of the official Open 3P standard.
+This ensures consistency across all implementations of the official OSTFD standard.

 ## Creating Derivative Works

-While the original Open 3P standard specifications should not be modified directly, the [Apache 2.0 licence](./10_Licence/10_01_Licence.md) does allow for the creation of derivative works under certain conditions:
+While the original OSTFD standard specifications should not be modified directly, the [Apache 2.0 licence](./10_Licence/10_01_Licence.md) does allow for the creation of derivative works under certain conditions:

-1. Clearly state that your work is a modification of the Open 3P standard and is not endorsed by Open 3P or Open Data Manchester CIC.
+1. Clearly state that your work is a modification of the OSTFD standard and is not endorsed by OSTFD or Open Data Manchester CIC.
-2. Retain the original copyright notice and attribute the work to Open Data Manchester CIC and Open 3P.
+2. Retain the original copyright notice and attribute the work to Open Data Manchester CIC and OSTFD.
 3. Indicate prominently that you have made changes to the original standard.
 4. Distribute your derivative work under the same Apache 2.0 licence.
-5. Inform Open 3P of your modifications or extensions to the standard.
+5. Inform OSTFD of your modifications or extensions to the standard.

 We encourage users to submit suggestions for improvements to the official standard rather than creating separate, incompatible versions.
 This helps maintain consistency and interoperability within the packaging data ecosystem.

 ## Feedback and Improvements

-We welcome practical suggestions for improvements to the Open 3P standard.
-Our collection of schemas (the specific data structures defined by the standard) has been growing gradually since its initial launch in 2021.
+We welcome practical suggestions for improvements to the OSTFD standard.
 If you have ideas for enhancements:

 1. Contact us with your proposed changes to the standard.
 2. We will consider your suggestions for future iterations of the standard.